verifereum/funding/vyper/vyper-verified-compilation.md

 We will create a formally verified compiler for [Vyper](https://vyperlang.org) that is usable by real applications.
 This project addresses the critical need for trustworthy smart contract development on Ethereum by ensuring that compiled bytecode faithfully preserves the intended semantics of source programs.
 Not having to worry about compiler bugs will strengthen the case for source-level application verification.

 Formal verification in our context means that the EVM (Ethereum Virtual Machine) bytecode produced by the compiler exhibits behaviors only as allowed by the semantics of the source Vyper program.
-This means that developers and users only need to inspect or reason about the source program to trust that the deployed contract behaves as expected, eliminating the compiler as a point of vulnerability.
+This means that developers and users need only inspect and/or reason about the source program to trust that the deployed contract behaves as expected, eliminating the compiler as a point of vulnerability.

 All semantics and proofs will be developed in higher-order logic using [the HOL4 interactive theorem prover](https://hol-theorem-prover.org), providing a small trusted computing base and mechanical verification of all claims.
-This approach not only ensures compiler correctness but also establishes a foundation for comprehensive correctness proofs of applications written in Vyper, which can then also be carried out in HOL4.
+This approach not only ensures compiler correctness, but also establishes a foundation for comprehensive correctness proofs of applications written in Vyper, which can then also be carried out in HOL4.

 ## Objectives